timunie/Ava-ApiTests/website/docs/P_Avalonia_Platform_Screen_Scaling.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Platform/Screen.cs#L67" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>Multiply this value by 100 to get a percentage.
+Multiply this value by 100 to get a percentage.
 Both X and Y scaling factors are assumed uniform.

 ## See Also